 We traveled with Insight Vacations for their Irish Elegance tour, and I'll be recapping all of it for you today!

-We took this trip through Insight Vacations, which is a guided tour company for international travel.
-My mom and I had previously traveled with Insight in 2017 when we went to Italy!
+when we went to Italy!
 We had a really good experience on that trip, which lead to my parents using Insight when they went to Iceland in 2018.
 So, when my mom wanted to do another international trip with me, it was a quick decision to go with Insight Vacations again.
 They also offer decent discounts if you have traveled with them prior.
 We like Insight because they make international travel so easy and take care of all of the logistics- from ground transportation and hotels to most meals and activities.
 You also get the chance to meet really nice people from all over the US and other countries who are your travel companions!
 A lot of people that take Insight trips are older folks, but both of the tours I've been on with my mom have also had a few people in their 20s and 30s traveling as well, so I haven't been the only younger person.

 The Irish Elegance tour through Insight Vacations is a 7-night, 8-day bus tour.
 While the tour starts and ends in Dublin in the eastern part of Ireland, the majority of the trip is spent exploring the far west part of the country, known as Ireland's Wild Atlantic Way.
 One disclaimer before I jump into everything: the majority of the meals on our trip were arranged for the tour group by our Insight tour guide.
 We did a lot of lunches at cafes on the premise of many of the attractions that we'd visit during the daytime, and most of our evening meals were private dinners for our group organized at our hotel restaurants.
 Because of this, I don't really have a ton of restaurant recommendations for this Travel Guide, since most meals were organized as part of our tour.